Tandoor (web series): Casting

 Tanuj Virwani had been in talks for Tandoor with Nivedita Basu for a long time.
 Around March 2020 when they were planning to take the next step, lockdown due to COVID-19 was implemented.
 Things between them picked up again around August–September.
 Dates at that time became a concern as Virwani was stuck in continuity on another project and Basu needed him to look a certain way.
 However, due to forced halt on the other project for some reason, he was able to change his look as Basu wanted.
 So he gained some weight, grew his hair and facial hair for the role.

 On the other hand, Basu had initial plans to cast Rashami Desai for another project.
 However, Vibhu Agarwal, the CEO of Ullu, was very keen on getting Desai on board for the series.
 Upon narration, Desai found the script intriguing and immediately took up the project.

 Filming

 The series was originally supposed to be shot in Delhi but due to COVID -19 Pandemic the plan changed and it was entirely shot in Mumbai, India.
 The series went on floors soon after the COVID-19 lockdown restrictions were lifted in Maharastra and the government gave a green signal for shootings to resume.
 A stringent shoot of 14 days was planned and executed with a plenty of precautions in order to ensure that COVID-19 stayed at bay from filming sets.
 The filming wrapped up in November 2020.

+Assistant Directors - Jagpreet Khokar, Rahul Dubey, Ravi, Himanshu Singh.